Tuition Payment Questions

-You may not complete your registration, participate in graduation ceremonies, receive a diploma, receive an associate in arts certificate or receive transcripts until all amounts owed to the university have been settled.
+You may not complete your registration, receive a diploma, receive an associate in arts certificate or receive transcripts until all amounts owed to the university have been settled.
 This includes library charges, health center charges, parking fines and other university debts.

 Students at Florida State University are expected to take responsibility for payment deadlines and policies, financial aid distribution policies and debts owed.

-Account information is available on the Internet at my.FSU.edu, at kiosks located throughout campus, by calling 850-644-9452, by emailing us at StudentBusiness@fsu.edu or by coming to our office at A1500 University Center.
+Account information is available on the Internet at my.FSU.edu, by calling 850-644-9452, by emailing us at StudentBusiness@fsu.edu or by coming to our office at A1500 University Center.
 Each inquiry will require the student's identity to be confirmed.

 The hold will not be removed, and such students will not be permitted to register until the debt is paid in full.
-Payments for delinquent accounts can be made in person, by mail or drop box in the form of cash, money order or cashiers check.
-(Pay by cash in person only.)
+Payments for delinquent accounts can be made online, by mail or drop box.
 Payments are applied to current tuition first, and then toward other charges on the account.

 According to Florida Statute 1010.03, each university is directed to exert every effort to collect all delinquent accounts, including employing the service of a collection agency, restricting the release of transcripts, diplomas and other university services, payroll deductions, etc.